gmlang/ezplot-book/manuscript/03-03-boxplot.md

 ![Distribution of Budget Over the Years](images/boxplot_bt_vs_year_cat_p4-1.png)

+Notice the numbers at the top of each boxplot, they are the sizes of the x-variable groups.
+For example, there are 231 films released between 1913 and 1950, and 4594 films released between 1990 and 2014.
+Yes, the ezplot function is smart enough to tally these numbers and display them on the plot.
+This is very handy.
 Now, it's your turn.
 Try the following exercises.

 1. Draw a plot to show how the distributions of boxoffice change over the years.
 2. Draw a plot to show how the distributions of rating change over the years.